ComposersLearn

 Last updated

 One of the Romantic period’s more celebrated composers, Johannes Brahms, was born on May 7, 1833, in Hamburg, Germany.
-Being the son of a musician, Brahms grew up surrounded by music.
-Brahms began his music career as a pianist, later becoming a composer.
+A son of a musician, Brahms grew up surrounded by music.
+He began his music career as a pianist, later becoming a composer.

 1. He Was a Child Prodigy